 This should be achieved using fire cement.
-Any void surrounding an inset stove when installed should be filled with fire cement or fire cement / vermiculite mix in the interest of safety and efficiency.
+Any void surrounding an inset stove when installed should be filled with fire cement, vermiculite or similar in the interest of safety and efficiency.

-5.8 Fitting the surround trim
+Fitting the surround trim

 Please refer to the instructions supplied with the decorative trim, for information on how to fit them.